MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixcustomactionsample.md

 ms.technology: webview
 ms.date: 02/18/2022
 ---
-# WiX Custom Action to deploy the WebView2 Runtime
+# WebView2 sample: WiX Custom Action to deploy the WebView2 Runtime

 This is a WebView2 sample demonstrating how to use a WiX Custom Action to deploy the WebView2 Runtime.

-Directory &amp; project name: **WV2DeploymentWiXCustomActionSample**.
+Directory &amp; .proj: **WV2DeploymentWiXCustomActionSample/WV2DeploymentWiXCustomActionSample.wixproj** (no .sln)

 <!-- ====================================================================== -->